SherG/s2/blog/coronavirus-business.md

 #### <a href="https://necsi.edu/corona-virus-pandemic" target="blank">Stopping the Coronavirus Pandemic</a>

 This resource page from the New England Complex Systems Institute includes a <a href="https://necsi.edu/systemic-risk-of-pandemic-via-novel-pathogens-coronavirus-a-note" target="blank">position paper</a> and updates.
 Contributors include <a href="https://engineering.nyu.edu/faculty/nassim-nicholas-taleb" target="blank">Nassim Nicholas Taleb</a> and <a href="https://necsi.edu/yaneer-bar-yam" target="blank">Yaneer Bar-Yam</a>.

+#### Virus-Related Supply Chain Disruptions to Get Much Worse, MIT's Sheffi Warns

+For a quick take, watch this Bloomberg interview with Yossi Sheffi, director of the Massachusetts Institute of Technology’s Center for Transportation and Logistics.